qwertie/loyc.net/loyc-trees/index.md

 * A literal, such as an integer, double, string or character.
 * A "call", which represents either a method call, or a construct like a "class" or a "for loop".

 Unlike in most programming languages, Loyc identifiers can be any string--any string at all.
 Even identifiers like `\n\0` (a linefeed and a null character) are supported.
 This design guarantees that a Loyc tree can represent an identifier from any programming language on Earth.
 To support WebAssembly, LESv3 takes this a step further, supporting not just _any string_ but _any sequence of bytes_.

 Normally, literals can be any value representable in the language in which Loyc trees being used, but this is only true of Loyc trees that exists in memory.
-When a Loyc tree is serialized to text, some in-memory data may not be representable, although LESv3 defines a system for serializing "custom" literals.
+When a Loyc tree is serialized to text, some in-memory data may not be representable, although LESv3 has a system for defining "custom" literals.

 Each Loyc node also has a list of "attributes" (usually empty), and each attribute is itself a Loyc tree.
 Loyc nodes also contain position information to keep track of the location within a source file where the node was stored.